Just got here? Here’s Chapter One.

 Now is not the time to be invoking silent gods.
 Our kingdom’s at stake!

 You’re hurting me…

 Then you’re ready to stop denying your own eyes?

 Nikolai is stunned… then angry.

-(shoving him away) Viktor, my son and your son are dead!
+(shoving him away) Viktor, our sons are dead!

 And we know who’s to blame.

 Nikolai throws on a cloak, grabs the sword.